streamx-hub/streamx-blueprints/services/processing/resource-downloader/README.md

 ## Configuration

 - `streamx.blueprints.resource-downloader.head-timeout-milliseconds`
   Defines the timeout (in milliseconds) for the HTTP `HEAD` request used to inspect the headers of a resource at the given URL.
 **Default**: 1500 milliseconds

 - `streamx.blueprints.resource-downloader.download-timeout-milliseconds`
 Defines the timeout (in milliseconds) for the HTTP GET request used to download the resource.
 **Default**: 5000 milliseconds

+- `streamx.blueprints.resource-downloader.url-repeating-pattern`
+  A regular expression is used to include certain external resource URLs (such as indexes updated frequently) for repeating in configurable intervals.
+  Optional — if not set, then the repeating function is turned off.

+- `streamx.blueprints.resource-downloader.repeat-interval-millis`
+  Defines the time (in milliseconds) between resource that matches `url-repeating-pattern`, will be requested for download, and if changed new version of it will be stored at the delivery service.
+  **Default**: 30000 milliseconds

 ### Channels